-You can hide your heart rate data from other Strava athletes by enabling the "hide heart rate data" setting on the edit/save activity page.
+You can hide your heart rate data and Relative Effort from other Strava athletes by enabling the "hide heart rate data" setting on the edit/save activity page.
 This setting can be enabled on individual activities and can always be adjusted in the future if you change your mind.

 - How to Hide your Heart Rate Data on the Website

 - Locate the activity on which you’d like to hide your heart rate data on Strava.com.